MP Estate Planning UK

 ItemActionWhy it matters

-UTR / unique referenceKeep securely and share with agents when neededNeeded for tax returns and account openings
+UTR / unique referenceKeep securely and share with agents when neededRequired for SA900 tax returns and opening accounts

-Evidence PDFDownload and supply to banks or advisersSpeeds opening accounts and proving compliance
+Evidence PDFDownload and supply to banks, solicitors or advisersSpeeds up account openings and proves compliance

-Beneficiary listUpdate when someone becomes named or benefitsAvoids disputes and meets record duties
+Beneficiary listUpdate when someone is added or circumstances changeAvoids disputes and meets ongoing record-keeping duties

-Annual reviewCheck trustees, beneficiaries and tax triggers yearlyPrevents late penalties and keeps records accurate
+Annual reviewCheck trustees, beneficiaries and tax triggers each yearPrevents late penalties and keeps all records accurate

-“Keep the lead trustee contact current and review records at least once a year.”
+“Keep the lead trustee’s contact details current and review the full TRS record at least once a year — treat it like an annual MOT for your trust.”

 Penalties and problems: what happens if you do not register or update

-Small gaps in trustee records can lead to large fines and extra work.
-We explain the risk plainly and calmly.
+Small gaps in trustee record-keeping can lead to significant fines and unnecessary complications.
+Here is what you need to know — plainly and calmly.

 What the law says

-HMRC can charge penalties of up to £5,000 for failing to register or for not keeping the trust register up to date.
+HMRC can charge penalties of up to £5,000 for failing to register a trust on time or for not keeping the TRS register up to date.
+The penalty amount depends on the circumstances — HMRC considers whether there was a reasonable excuse, whether the failure was deliberate, and how quickly you put things right once you became aware of the issue.

 Common ways this happens